Comparing 2018 Shipping Rates Between FedEx, UPS, and USPS

 - USPS First-Class Package Service – $3.82

 That’s pretty shocking, to say the least.
-USPS comes out to be $3.82, one third the price of the next-best price from UPS.
+When we compare shipping prices, USPS comes out to be $3.82, one third the price of the next-best price from UPS.

 Numbers vary, however, and USPS has its own restrictions on weight that aren’t quite as flexible as the other two carriers.
 USPS, for example, has a weight restriction of 70 lbs. for most deliveries.

-So let’s look at another scenario.
+Let’s look at another scenario and compare shipping costs.
 You have a 65-pound package, 12 x 12 x 10 inches, and you want to ship from Atlanta to Salt Lake City.
 What do the prices look like on that order?